SerVB/hs-static-analysis/README.md

 Think about the signature of the function.

 ### Implementations
 Then create some classes implementing the interface.
-You can use libraries like the  `beautiful soup` to parse the text.
+You can use libraries like the  [jsoup](https://jsoup.org/download) to parse the text.

 Don't forget that some checks are irrelevant for text in the `<code>` tag.

 The list of checkers:

 TODO.
-First of all, choose and create a single one (better from the start).
+First of all, choose and create about three implementations (better from the start).
 After completing all the parts, implement others:
 1. **Usage of `args: Array<String>`** in Kotlin coding tasks templates.
 1. **Hyphen** (-) instead of a *dash* (–) [how to check: search for space-hyphen-space].
 1. **Double hyphen** instead of a *dash*.